Abdul-AA/CIFAR10-Image-Classification-with-CNN/README.md

 - **Test F1 Score**: 82.00%, reflecting the balance between precision (correct positive predictions) and recall (retrieved relevant instances) across all 10 classes.

-These metrics demonstrate the robustness of the CNN model.
-They essentially indicate that the model performs well in predicting each class in the dataset.
+These metrics indicate that the model performs well in predicting each class in the dataset.
 However, the performance, while solid, could be further improved.
 The state-of-the-art Vision Transformer (ViT-H/14) model achieves a top-1 accuracy of 99.5% on CIFAR-10.
 Achieving similar levels of performance would require a more complex neural network, which would be computationally expensive.

-In this project, striking a balance between model complexity, resource requirements, and performance was crucial.
+In this project, striking a balance between model complexity, resource requirements, and performance was the priority.